Despite free-flowing kombucha, WeWork tenants feel unease

 The road to profitability remains a herculean challenge for a company that was posting up nearly $2 billion in losses a year.
 A $9.5 billion bailout from Softbank saved WeWork from possible bankruptcy, but the company now needs to reduce its reliance on venture capital and acquisitions that accounted for most of its explosive revenue growth.

 WeWork is saddled with $47.2 billion in future lease obligations, and the cost of building out newly acquired spaces.
 The company is locked into mostly 15-year leases that are difficult to renegotiate, with rates expected to rise over time.
-Adding to that, many of WeWork’s locations are in rent free periods that company had negotiated with landlords.
-Those periods are sent to expire in the coming months, meaning WeWork will have to start paying that rent.
+Adding to that, WeWork is temporarily not paying rent on many locations under deals the company has negotiated with landlords.
+Those rent-free periods are set to expire in the coming months, meaning WeWork will have to start paying that rent.

 Experts and people in the industry are skeptical that WeWork can achieve meaningful cost reductions without somehow squeezing tenants.